NuggMD

 Fact-checked by Deb Tharp

-Edibles are a long-time favorite of the cannabis community.
-Consumers enjoy edibles for many reasons, ranging from the often longer-lasting effects to the increased potency.
+Consumers enjoy edibles for many reasons, ranging from their discretion and versatility of flavors and recipes to their longer-lasting effects and increased potency.

 Thankfully, edible dosage calculators can take the guesswork out of your next homemade infused dish.